Archive

 This week, Zacks Chief Equity Strategist and Economist John Blank, PhD discusses:

-• Following his usual methodology, John defines “top” stocks in three ways: by market capitalization, by number of analysts following the stock, and by largest percent change in F1 EPS estimate (the most important element used in assigning a Zacks Rank to stocks).
+• John uses a screening approach to find winners in these (and other) sectors based on three criteria to define top stocks: market capitalization; number of analysts following the stock; and largest percent change in F1 EPS estimate (the most important element used in assigning a Zacks Rank to stocks).
+In this week’s session, he evaluates 6-stock portfolios in each sector, built using each of the three definitions, to see which ones performed best.

 The views of John Blank, PhD are not necessarily the views of Zacks Investment Research.